Forgotten your pill or had unprotected sex? Maybe you're worried about something? Here's what to do and where to go if you need help urgently.

 If this happens and you're worried you have caught an STI, you can get confidential help and advice in your local area, as well as free testing for STIs, at:

-- a sexual health clinic (GUM clinic)
+- sexual health clinics (GUM clinics)

 - some community contraceptive clinics